blauwe-lucht/ansible-alma8/README.md

 ### Install extensions

 Click on the extensions icon (or press Ctrl-Alt-X).
 Search for Ansible.
-On the [Ansible extension](https://marketplace.visualstudio.com/items?itemName=redhat.ansible by RedHat) click 'Install in SSH: acs'.
+On the [Ansible extension by RedHat](https://marketplace.visualstudio.com/items?itemName=redhat.ansible) click 'Install in SSH: acs'.
 Another handy extension to install is [Ansible Go to Definition](https://marketplace.visualstudio.com/items?itemName=BlauweLucht.ansible-go-to-definition).

 ### Open the project folder